 “The Best” of this and that in year XXXX, “5 Predictions” of something or other in year XXXX+1, “My Top YY” or “Your Ultimate List For Saving Christmas and New Year’s”.
 Whether there are useful to you or not is a strictly subjective take.
 But this is not important.
 They are there for you to read or not, to accept or discard.

 Some of them December Lists are pretty cool.
-For example, I was watching a mashup of the best 25 movies in 2018 and it was really interesting and well done.
+For example, I watched a mashup of the best 25 movies in 2018, and it was fascinating and well done.
 Others are just full of air, as the usual predictions for where digital is going to go.
 Social Media has been replaced by Artificial Intelligence, Automation by Machine Learning.

-It is interesting to me how the business is attracted by the newest buzzword rather than focusing first on building a solid base working on the one that lost its lustre but still presenting an opportunity.
-I am not sure even at what point those December Lists became the chicken or the egg type of thing, but they did.
-And because of them and the business ever-shifting attention span, opportunities continue to be missed on daily basis.
+It is interesting how the business is attracted by the newest buzzword rather than focusing first on building a solid base working on the one that lost its lustre but still presenting an opportunity.
+I am not sure that those December Lists became the chicken or the egg type of thing, but they did.
+And because of them and the business ever-shifting attention span, opportunities continue to be missed daily.

 Photo credit: Pablo by Buffer